Laurie Beechman: Personal life and death

-After her diagnosis with ovarian cancer in 1989, Beechman underwent a hysterectomy and an appendectomy.
-She went through chemotherapy.
-Beechman married Neil Mazzella in 1992, recorded three more solo albums, performed numerous concerts and club dates, sang "You'll Never Walk Alone" at President Bill Clinton's second inaugural gala, was awarded the Gilda's Club's "It's Always Something" Award, and returned to singing and acting.
+After an ovarian cancer diagnosis in 1989, Beechman underwent a hysterectomy, appendectomy, and chemotherapy.
+Beechman married Neil Mazzella in 1992, recorded three more solo albums, performed concerts, sang "You'll Never Walk Alone" at President Bill Clinton's second inaugural gala, was awarded the Gilda's Club's "It's Always Something" Award, and returned to acting.
 In 1992, she had surgery to remove a tumor near her adrenal glands.
 In early 1995, Beechman's cancer returned.
-She spent an hour on The Phil Donahue Show singing and discussing her condition and her will to keep going.
+She spent an hour on The Phil Donahue Show singing and discussing her condition.

-Having returned to play Grizabella on Broadway for the ninth (1991) and tenth (1992) anniversary performances of Cats, she again reprised the role from May to September 1997, so was in the cast on June 19 of that year, when Cats surpassed A Chorus Line to become the longest-running musical in Broadway history at that time.
+Beechman returned to play Grizabella on Broadway for the ninth (1991) and tenth (1992) anniversary performances of Cats, and again from May to September 1997.

 Although her treatments were ongoing, Beechman continued performing until just a few months before her death on March 8, 1998, at age 44.
 One month later, a memorial service was held for her at the Winter Garden Theatre, the theatre where Cats played for many years.
 She was survived by her mother, Dolly Beechman Schnall, stepfather, Dr. Nate Schnall, two sisters, Claudia Beechman Cohen and Jane Beechman Segal, and husband, Neil Mazzella.
 She was buried at Montefiore Cemetery in Rockledge, Pennsylvania.

 Legacy

 The Laurie Beechman Theatre on 42nd Street in New York City is named for her.
 The Laurie Beechman Cabaret at University of the Arts in Philadelphia is also named for her.
 In 1999, a year after her death, a scholarship was established in her name at the University of the Arts Musical Theatre Department.
 She recorded three albums after Listen to My Heart: The Time Between the Time, The Andrew Lloyd Webber Album and No One is Alone: Songs of Hope and Inspiration From Broadway.
 She recorded a track, Jacques Brel's "If We Only Have Love", with her sister, Claudia Beechman, and another, a medley from Leonard Bernstein's "Candide" and "West Side Story", with Sam Harris.
-In 1997, the Westmont Theatre in Beechman's hometown presented a sold-out evening of tributes to Beechman, who attended and received multiple standing ovations.
-In 2023 the theatrical stage at Haddon Township High School, N.J., Beechman's alma mater, was officially named for her during a public ceremony followed by a student performance of "Joseph and the Amazing Technicolor Dreamcoat."
+In 1997, the Westmont Theatre presented a sold-out evening of tributes to Beechman, was in attendance.
+In 2023, the theater stage at Haddon Township High School, N.J., Beechman's alma mater, was named for her during a public ceremony followed by a student performance of "Joseph and the Amazing Technicolor Dreamcoat."